 - Find the files with the extension .rel.

-- The software release file for the ERX-1440 system has the format erx40_x-y-z.rel, where x.y.z is the release number.
+- The software release file for the ERX-1440 router has the format erx40_x-y-z.rel, where x-y-z is the release number.

-- The software release file for all other ERX systems has the format erx_x-y-z.rel, where x.y.z is the release number.
+- The software release file for all other E-series routers has the format erx_x-y-z.rel, where x-y-z is the release number.

 The procedures outlined in the following sections provide detailed instructions for typical installations.
-For additional information about commands and troubleshooting, refer to the ERX System Basics Configuration Guide, the ERX Command Reference Guide A to M, and the ERX Command Reference Guide N to Z.
+For additional information about commands and troubleshooting, see the E-Series System Basics Configuration Guide, the E-Series Command Reference Guide A to M, and the E-Series Command Reference Guide N to Z.